AI for Manufacturing Companies

 Demand forecasting for production planning

-Yield optimisation models
+Yield optimization models

 Energy consumption forecasting